top of page

 Read the story called “

 Space Dogs”.
 Click on the image to make it bigger and to see the question below the image.
-Read and discuss with your teacher.
+Read and discuss with your tutor.

 Na CK English, somos obcecados por conversação e sempre focamos na conversa!